mtkurbucz/SplitWise/README.md

 ## 📘 Features

-- Converts numeric variables into optimal binary dummies (0/1) using rpart
+- Automatic dummy transformation: Converts numeric variables into binary (0/1) indicators via data-driven thresholds using rpart.
-- Supports forward, backward, or both stepwise selection (stats::step)
+- Stepwise model selection: Works with stats::step() to support forward, backward, or both directions.
+- Iterative synergy detection: Evaluates transformations in the context of other predictors.
+- Model selection criteria: Choose between AIC (default) or BIC via criterion argument.
+- Exclude variables: Prevent specific predictors from being split using exclude_vars.
-- Offers univariate and iterative transformation strategies
+- Custom summary and print methods: Clearly shows transformation logic and model quality.
-- Custom print() and summary() methods for easy inspection

 ## 📄 Documentation

-- Function manual: see `man/`
+- Function help: see `?splitwise` and other `?` functions
+- Vignette: `vignette("Using the SplitWise Package with the mtcars Dataset")`
+- Manual files: `man/` folder
-- Vignette: usage example provided in `vignettes/` and `inst/doc/`
+- Additional examples: see `tests/` and `inst/doc/`

 ## 📜 License